 If you have been injured in a motorcycle crash caused by another driver, you may have a legal right to recover compensation for:

 - Emergency care;

 - Medical equipment;

 - Personal trauma, pain and suffering.

-If you have been severely injured in a car accident, you have a legal right to seek compensation for your injuries.
+If you have been severely injured in a motorcycle accident, you have a legal right to seek compensation for your injuries.
 If the accident was due to negligent or reckless behavior on the part of the other driver or drivers, you can also seek punitive damages.
 Legally, you can receive full or partial compensation for your medical bills and for your property damage.
-If you have questions about whether or not you have a case, you should speak with a Missouri car accident attorney at The Cagle Law Firm immediately.
-The sooner you speak with a lawyer, the sooner he or she can help you determine the best course of action to take after your car crash.
+If you have questions about whether or not you have a case, you should speak with a Missouri motorcycle accident attorney at The Cagle Law Firm immediately.
+The sooner you speak with a lawyer, the sooner he or she can help you determine the best course of action to take after your motorcycle crash.

-Car wrecks can cause so many severe injuries, especially if the accident was serious.
+Motorcycle wrecks can cause so many severe injuries, especially if the accident was serious.
 If you have suffered a traumatic brain injury, neck injury, spine injury, broken bones, internal injuries, organ damage, dismemberment or other serious injury, you can expect to face high medical expenses.
 Traumatic brain injuries, for example, frequently require follow-up surgery to remove damaged tissue and broken blood vessels.
-If you have experienced any type of injury in a car crash, you need the help of a St. Louis car accident lawyer in order to ensure that you recover the damages that you deserve.
+If you have experienced any type of injury in a car crash, you need the help of a St. Louis motorcycle accident lawyer in order to ensure that you recover the damages that you deserve.